 One of the most important decisions to make when setting up a trust is choosing the trustee.
 The trustee holds legal title to the trust assets.
 They owe a duty of care, good faith, honest and diligence towards the beneficiaries.

-FACTORS FOR CONSIDERATION
+FACTORS FOR CONSIDERATION WHEN CHOOSING YOUR TRUSTEE

-CORPORATE TRUSTEE - guaranteed continuity of stewardship
+Corporate Trustee - guaranteed continuity of stewardship

-KNOWLEDGE & EXPERIENCE of trust and relevant trust laws
+Knowledge & Experience of trust and relevant trust laws